wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 The `number` function is a little more complicated because of the possible formats of a number.
 A JSON number consists of the following:

-1. optional negative sign
+1. Optional negative sign
-2. one or more consecutive digits 0-9.
+2. One or more consecutive digits 0-9.
 If first digit is 0, then must be followed by decimal.
-3. optional decimal point
+3. Optional decimal point
-4. one or more consecutive digits 0-9 after decimal point
+4. One or more consecutive digits 0-9 after decimal point
-5. e or E to signify exponents
+5. "e" or "E" to signify exponents
-6. positive or negative sign for the exponent
+6. Positive or negative sign for the exponent
-7. consecutive digits 0-9 (no decimal points)
+7. Consecutive digits 0-9 (no decimal points)

 The `number` function constructs a string based on these components and then calls `Number` on it to convert it into a proper JS number.
 If the conversion fails, then the JSON number format was bad.